-The Foundation has received conditional promises to give for capital campaign purposes in the amount of \$450,000 as of June 30, 2020.
+The Foundation has received conditional promises to give for capital campaign purposes in the amount of \$800,000 and \$450,000 as of June 30, 2021 and 2020, respectively.
 Pursuant to the Foundation's policy and in conformity with FASB ASC Section 958, the Foundation does not recognize conditional promises as revenue until the condition is met.